 We've seen a lot of crappy client situations on the Clients From Hell blog over the past years.
-And we've picked up a lot of tips for dealing with nightmare clients, too, over that time.
+And over that time, we've picked up a lot of tips for dealing with nightmare clients, too.

 Here, we look at one of the most infuriating types of client known to creatives worldwide…

 Nightmare client: The design savant

 "Nothing personal, but I don't think you should be involved with the budgeting/financial part.
 Because you're a designer.
 And a female.
 But that's okay!
 There's nothing wrong with being a female or a graphic designer."

 Ah, the well-meaning idiot.
 These types of clients tend to know so little, they don't appreciate how little they know.

 They think their wall of participation awards makes them a world-class athlete, their hours of watching House makes them a doctor – and the fact that no one has ever told them otherwise makes it all true.
 Here's what you need to do...

 You don't want to be the one who tells your client they aren't the design savant they think they are.
 Try to avoid calling your client any names (at least to their face).
 Instead, be professional and illustrate what, exactly, makes you a professional.

 If a client tells you it looks easy, or should be easy, explain exactly why it isn't.
 After all, the mark of an expert is making a difficult task look simple.
 If a client insists on watching over your shoulder, or that something has to be done in a way that breaks the rules of good design, tell them why this will hurt the eventual product.